agraham/PRISM_rtd/docs/map.rst

 Map Page
 ========

-Map Page

-Base Map
+The map page allows for viewing SCAT and pre-SCAT data and data layers in web map.
+Available data and layers are presented in the Overlays menu (discussed below).
+These Overlays include data stored within the PRISM application (i.e. Observations, Media, etc.) and data layers served to the web map via external GIS servers.

+Basemaps
 --------

-- Repository for SCAT and pre-SCAT data in a web application
-- Search and Mapping functions allow the ability to quickly access data
-- Photographs and GPS tracklines can be queried and downloaded
-- Standard reports (SOS, STR, daily summaries) can be viewed online or printed

-Layers
+Basemaps options can be selected by clicking on the Basemap selector in the lower left corner of the map.
+Standard basemap options are Satellite Imagery, Topographic Map and Open Street Map.

+Overlays
 ------------

-For additional information contact: Andy Graham
-- agraham@polarisappliedsciences.com
-- www.polarisappliedsciences.com
+Overlay options can be added/removed from the map using the Overlay selector in the lower left corner of the map.
+Additional layers can be added using the Add Layer button.